EthanRollinger/Final-Project/README.md

 # Conclusions

-This study investigated the growth of population, the makeup of ethnic groups, and the status of veterans in the counties of Iowa from 2000 to 2017.
-While it is true that not all counties experienced the same levels, some did see population growth over that time.
+This analysis explored population growth, ethnic composition, and veteran status across Iowa counties from 2000 to 2017.
+The results showed that while it is true that not all counties experienced the same levels, some did see population growth over that time.
 Most, however, saw little to no growth, and some even regressed.
-The makeup of those living in the counties shifted as well, with 2017 revealing a different look for some populations.
-While some changes occurred with the more traditional demographics—like a shift in the number of Caucasian Iowans or a change in the number of individuals identifying as African American—there was a pretty significant shift in the number of counties that could say they had a population of Hispanic Iowans.
-Also in this analysis, the makeup of those serving in the military also saw significant changes, with fewer individuals identifying as veterans—a shift that seems to be happening across the US.
+Ethnic composition also shifted over time, with notable changes in the percentage of African American, Hispanic, and Native American populations from 2010 to 2017, reflecting broader demographic trends in the country.
+Additionally, veteran status data revealed a decline in the percentage of veterans in many counties, suggesting changing dynamics in this population group.Veterans were also more spread into rural areas rather than urban areas.
+A limitation of this analysis is the lack of detailed socio-economic variables that could further explain these patterns, along with not as current of data.
+With more time or team members, it would have been beneficial to explore the other variables in this data set, such as education and household income, and see if this ties into the demographics discussed.

 ## References